0xdefh/0xdefh.github.io/_posts/2024-03-27-Fresh off the boat - for new Blue Teamer & SOC Analyst.md

 ---
 ## Know the Enemy

 Knowning what are the enemny (threat actor, hackers) are doing, what CVE are they using and what are the threat landscape by reading news and research paper.
-This is probably call **Threat Intelligence**
+This is probably call **Cyber Threat Intelligence** (CTI)

-"Will continue this section soon"
+It is seem that event Intelligence alone is also very difficult

 ---
 ## Conclusion and How to to get your training